taiki45/shiita/README.md

 - Comments in each Article
 - UI with Ajax
 - Tag limitation system with suggestion
-- Example conf files for working with nginx + unicorn via https
+- Example configuration files for working with nginx + unicorn via https

 ### Not yet
 - json-based RESTful API